 The excess of cost over the fair value of assets acquired for transactions accounted for as a purchase is recorded as an asset by the Company.
 On a periodic basis, the Company reviews the goodwill for events or circumstances that may indicate a change in recoverability of the underlying basis.
 Management performs the annual impairment test on June 30th.
-The results of management's goodwill impairment test on June 30, 2022 and 2021 indicated no impairment.
+The results of management's goodwill impairment test on June 30, 2023 and 2022 indicated no impairment.
+The Company determined no triggering events occurred subsequent to the date of the annual impairment test that indicate goodwill was impaired as of December 31, 2023.